kraftaa/kraftaa.github.io/_posts/2025-2-28-postgres.md

 _Rust support for keywords_: We have to add  #[sql_name = "type"] to the table! macro for columns named _type_ and rename them into _type__.

+_Compiling for Different Environment_: Testing Rust project on macOS and deploying it to Ubuntu server not always looked the same. macOS uses Clang as the default C/C++ compiler, when on Ubuntu we had to install or configure GCC by ourselves.

+_Maintaining local database_: In order to be able automatically create table! macro definition and a struct we had to have local copy of the table though we didn't need the data in it.

+_Introducing changes_: As Rust can't create structs dynamically, each change in the database had to be addressed manually: if the column is removed from the table Rust panics because it's hardcoded in our model.

 Despite these challenges, the performance and reliability benefits justified the extra operational work.
 Our ETL pipeline consistently processes millions of records daily with minimal resource usage and excellent stability.